AhmedFarrukh/QuantizationExperiments/README.md

 <!-- start with reference to the survey paper by jiasi chen et al -->
 Deep Learning on Edge Devices, in contrast to a cloud-based approach, can decrease latency, offer better scalability and ensure greater privacy<sup>[1]</sup>.
 Deep Learning at the Edge has several applications including computer vision, natural language processing, and network functions.
 A familiar example of natural language processing on the edge are voice assistants, such as Amazon's Alexa and Apple's Siri, which use on-device processing to detect wakewords<sup>[1]</sup>.

 However, the resource-constrained environments of edge devices can present a challenge.
-Model Compression techniques can be used to prepare Deep Neural Networks for deployment on the edge, with minimal loss in accuracy<sup>[1]</sup>.
+Model Compression techniques can be used to prepare Deep Neural Networks (DNNs) for deployment on the edge, with minimal loss in accuracy<sup>[1]</sup>.
 Amongst such methods is Parameter Quantization which converts the parameters of an existing DNN from floating-point numbers to low bit-width numbers to avoid costly floating-point operations<sup>[1]</sup>.
 <!-- then describe results from the two papers you looked at  - starting with fig 8 -->
 However, past literature reports varying results regarding the impact of Quantization.
 Q. Qin et al. reported that after quantizing the weights of populer Convolutional Neural Networks, their inference times were generally higher than the original models, though there was a decrease in memory footprint<sup>[2]</sup>.
 Krishnamoorthi also reports decrease in memory footprint, but reports a decrease in inference times post-quantization<sup>[3]</sup>.
 The tensorflow website also claims that quantization can lead to over 2x speedup<sup>[4]</sup>.